New York Confirms Plan for 1GW-Plus Offshore Wind Solicitation in 2020

 New York, which has a nation-leading 9-gigawatt offshore wind target for 2035, is anxiously awaiting a new federal offshore wind lease auction for development zones in the New York Bight, which would open the door to more projects and increased developer competition.

 There's still no set date for the New York Bight lease auction.
-In an email, a spokesman for the Bureau of Ocean Energy Management said the federal agency "anticipates leasing additional areas in the New York Bight over time."
+In an email, a spokesperson for the Bureau of Ocean Energy Management said the federal agency "anticipates leasing additional areas in the New York Bight over time."
 Some in the industry now expect the auction will not take place until late 2020 at the earliest.

 In the meantime, there are several existing zones in play that could potentially bid into New York's upcoming solicitation.